mdxtoc/qtpi/docs/qtpi_description.md

 Learning from my experience of separation logic, I implemented a *dispose* channel of qbits.
 Send a qbit down the *dispose* channel and it has gone.
 It will be made available to be recycled, unless it is entangled, in which case it may be made available later.
 Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](./ownership.html) for explanation).

-Because I didn't know how to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
+Because I don't yet  know how to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
 Ho ho?

+## Output channels

+If I added output channels I could probably (no, certainly) get rid of the braced protocol step `{`*E*`}`, which only seems to be useful for printing stuff.
+So I shall do that soon.

 <a name="restrictions"></a>
 ## Restrictions